 Exceptions

-The Contracting Party will not report its or its Affiliate’s Subscriber’s Use of Real-Time Data if such Subscriber is approved as a Natural User by Euronext, as such Subscriber will report the Natural Use of such Information directly to Euronext.
-In such event the Contracting Party will report the provision of Real-Time Data to the Subscriber in accordance with clause 6.
+The Contracting Party will not report its or its Affiliate’s Subscriber’s Use of Information if such Subscriber is approved as a Natural User by Euronext, as such Subscriber will report the Natural Use of such Information directly to Euronext.
+In such event the Contracting Party will report the provision of Information to the Subscriber in accordance with clause 6.

 The Contracting Party will not report its or its Affiliate’s Subscriber’s Use of Real-Time Data received as part of an ASP Service or ESP Service if such Subscriber is a Trading Member, as such Subscriber will report the Use of such Information direct to Euronext.
-The Contracting Party will report the provision of Real-Time Data as part of an ASP Service or ESP Service to a Subscriber that is a Trading Member in accordance with clause 80.
+The Contracting Party will report the provision of Real-Time Data as part of an ASP Service or ESP Service to a Subscriber that is a Trading Member in accordance with clause 8.